johnhunter/thingy52/README.md

 # thingy52
-Web Bluetooth app to communicate with a Nordic UART Service
+Web Bluetooth app to communicate with a Nordic UART Service running Espruino

 ## Examples